+9.1 Routing

-5.1 Routing Before we take a take a look at the voltage and current source, I want you to think about how you would route a current, or a voltage on an IC.
+Before we take a take a look at the voltage and current source, I want you to think about how you would route a current, or a voltage on an IC.

-Assume we do have a known voltage on our IC.
+Assume we have a known voltage on our IC.
 How can we make sure we can share that voltage across an IC?

 A voltage is only defined between two points.
 There is no such thing as the voltage at a point on a wire, nor voltage in a node.
 Yes, I know we say that, but it's not right.
 What we forget is that by voltage in a node we always, always mean voltage in a node referred to ground.

 We've invented this magical place called ground, the final resting place of all electrons, and we have agreed that all voltages refer to that point.

-So when we say "Voltage in node A is 1V", what we actually mean is "Voltage in node A is 1 V referred to ground".
-Now you understand why we can't just route a known voltage across the IC, the other side might not have the same ground.
+As such, when we say "Voltage in node A is 1V", what we actually mean is "Voltage in node A is 1 V referred to ground".

+Maybe you now understand why we can't just route a voltage across the IC, the other side might not have the same ground.
 The other side might have a different impedance to ground, and the impedance might be a function of time, voltage, frequency temperature, pressure and presence of gremlins.

 Most of the time, in order not to think about the ground impedance, we choose to route a known quantity as a current instead of a voltage.
 That means, however, we must convert from a voltage to a current, but we can do that with a resistor (you'll see later), and as long as the resistor is the same on the other side of the IC, then we'll know what the voltage is.

 Resistors have finite matching across die, let's say 2 % 3-sigma variation.
-As a result, if we need a really accurate voltage reference, then we must distribute voltage.
+As a result, if we need a accurate voltage reference, then we must distribute voltage.

 But how can "It's better to distribute a voltage as a current across the IC, it's more accurate" and "If you need something really accurate, you must distribute voltage" both be true?
-Imagine I have a 0.5~% 3-sigma accurate voltage reference at $1.22~\rm V$ , that's a sigma of 2 mV.
+Imagine I have a 0.5 % 3-sigma accurate voltage reference at 1.22 V, that's a sigma of 2 mV.
 I need this reference voltage on a block on the other side of the IC, I don't want to distribute voltage, because I don't know that the ground is the same on the other side, at least not to a precision of 2 mV.
-I convert the voltage into a current, however, I know the R has a 2~% 3-sigma across die, so my error budget immediately increases to 2.06%.
-In addition, each current mirror will add more errors due to the mismatch in current.
+I convert the voltage into a current, however, I know the R has a 2 % 3-sigma across die, so my error budget immediately increases to 2.06%.

 But what if I must have 0.5 % 3-sigma voltage in the block?
 For example in a battery charger, where the 4.3 V termination voltage must be 1 % accurate?
 I have no choice but to go with voltage directly from the reference, but the key point, is then the receiving block cannot be on the other side of the IC.
+The reference must be right next to my block.

-Maybe I then need two references on my IC.
-Maybe another question that could be asked would be "Why do we care if there is two references?"
-And the answer is "Silicon area is extremely expensive, to make things cheep, we must make things small", in other words, we should not duplicate features unless we absolutely have to.
+I could use two references on my IC, one for the ADC and one for the battery charger.
+Ask yourself, "Why do we care if there is two references?"
+And the answer is "Silicon area is expensive, to make things cheep, we must make things small", in other words, we should not duplicate features unless we absolutely have to.

-5.2 Bandgap voltage reference
+9.2 Bandgap voltage reference